 What to Expect

 This resource is to help inform you of some tips you can take before coming to the Hospital as well as share what you can expect during your stay on The Family Place during the COVID-19 outbreak.
-Whether you are in active labor, scheduled for induction or cesarean delivery or advised by your obstetric (OB) team to come to The Family Place, you should enter through the Visitor Entrance by the Hospital cafeteria during the hours of 5:30 am to 12 midnight.
+Whether you are in active labor, scheduled for induction or cesarean delivery or advised by your obstetric (OB) team to come to The Family Place, you should enter through the Visitor Entrance by the Hospital cafeteria during the hours of 6 am to 7 pm.
 Any other time, you should enter through the Emergency Department.
 At all entrances, you will be screened for symptoms by Hospital staff.
 Once past the screening, you will be directed to The Family Place.
 Masks are required in all healthcare settings per the Centers for Disease Control and Prevention mandate.
 When you and your support are alone in your room, you both may remove your masks.

 Visitation on The Family Place reflects the current standards in community and tertiary hospitals across the State of New Hampshire.
 Visitation on The Family Place allows patients to bring two support people with them to help through their hospitalization.
 The people must be able to self-attest they are free of COVID-19 symptoms and they have not had close contact with someone who has tested positive for COVID-19 within the last 14 days.
 We encourage the people to remain on the unit as much as possible during the admission.
 However, if they need to leave the patient care unit, they can leave and return once each day throughout the admission.
 We strongly encourage you to be prepared with everything that you may need during your stay.
 If you or a support person is a smoker, consider having nicotine patches available.

 Meals and Snacks

 Our Distinctive Dining program will provide meals to inpatient families including an extra entrée for your support person.
 Our unit-based family kitchens are open for patient use at this time.
 If you have special snacks, foods or beverages you want during your stay, please bring them with you.